-The College is tax-exempt and should not pay sales tax.
+The University is tax-exempt and should not pay sales tax.
 Some suppliers may request a copy of the tax-exempt form.
 Tax exemption forms for New York are distributed by the Accounts Payable Department.

 When policy violations by a particular cardholder are identified during the Assigned Approver or Vice President review of the monthly transactions, the following process shall be followed: